2020 Oregon State Senate election

 The Democratic Party kept their majority.
 The Oregon State Senate does not have term limits.

 Background

-Democrats have held the Oregon Senate since 2002 and the chamber was not considered competitive in 2020.
+Democrats had held the Oregon Senate since 2002 and the chamber was not considered competitive in 2020.

-Electoral System
+Electoral system

-Each members of the Oregon State Senate are elected from single-member districts by first-past-the-post voting to four-year terms with staggered elections.
+Members of the Oregon State Senate are elected from single-member districts by first-past-the-post voting to four-year terms with staggered elections.
 Contested nominations of the Democratic and Republican parties for each district were determined by an open primary election.
-Minor-party and independent candidates were nominated by petition and write-in candidates had to file a request with the Secretary of State's office for votes for them to be counted.
+Minor-party and independent candidates were nominated by petition, and write-in candidates had to file a request with the Secretary of State's office for votes for them to be counted.